35 John & Sarah Exshaw / (Thomas Kitchin) 1750

 As with the London issues, the maps illustrated articles describing the counties, yet the first Dublin map did not appear until 1749, coinciding with the tenth in the London series (Oxfordshire).
 The county maps were issued until 1752 but only 28 were published.2 The two very similar maps of Devon appeared in August 1750 in both issues implying a large amount of cooperation.

-The Devon map, which appeared in Volume 19of the Irish publication, is different in a number of features to the map in the London edition.
-Apart from the obvious imprint differences, the Exshaw map Explanation section does not the wavy lines between the symbols and map border; the town symbols for Kellington in Cornwall and Prickworthy near Barnstaple are missing; Kegbere by Okehampton is now Kegiere and Honiton misspelt as Hointon, Ilfracombe as Ifracomd; Taw River and Holberton near Tiverton are not named; also the S of Sh(ire) in the last line of the explanation, the hill chain on the Somerset border and the siting of some trees is different.
+The Devon map, which appeared in Volume 19 of the Irish publication, is different in a number of features to the map in the London edition.
+Apart from the obvious imprint differences, the Exshaw map Explanation section does not have the wavy lines between the symbols and map border; the town symbols for Kellington in Cornwall and Prickworthy near Barnstaple are missing; Kegbere by Okehampton is now Kegiere and Honiton misspelt as Hointon, Ilfracombe as Ifracomd; Taw River and Holberton near Tiverton are not named; also the S of Sh(ire) in the last line of the explanation, the hill chain on the Somerset border and the siting of some trees is different.
 A text on the county appeared on pages 400-402.
 While the map of Devon from The London Magazine was reissued, the Dublin version does not appear to have been reprinted.

 Size 205 x 180 mm.
 British Statute Miles 69 to a Degree (20 = 49 mm).